 A relaxed lifestyle with free time is incredibly essential.
-Stress and strain at work and home are critical factors, no less than the physical side.
+Stress and strain at work and home are critical, no less than the physical side.

 - A sharp reduction in animal food—consumption of only natural beverages, without soft drinks or sugary drinks, including diet drinks.

-- Drinking regularly natural squeezed juices will reduce the inflammations throughout the entire body and blood vessels.
+- Drinking natural squeezed juices regularly will reduce inflammation throughout the body and blood vessels.

 - Moderate exercise is essential to lower high blood pressure, as it activates the lymphatic system.

-It is possible to dissolve calcifications to restore blood vessels flexibility with the following protocols:
+It is possible to dissolve calcifications to restore blood vessel flexibility with the following protocols:

-- Start your day, on an empty stomach, with squeezed lemon juice (possibly half) in a glass of lukewarm water; add one tablespoon of apple cider vinegar and a tablespoon of olive oil.
+- Start your day on an empty stomach with squeezed lemon juice (possibly half) in a glass of lukewarm water; add one tablespoon of apple cider vinegar and olive oil.